If the data says go left, you go left

 Promote a culture of open feedback

 To achieve a professional, high degree of organizational agility, you need an exceptional integration of systems.
-But you also need a culture of open feedback, a focus on customers, and the pro-active sharing of information, knowledge, responsibilities, and results.
+But you also need a culture of open feedback, a focus on customers, and the proactive sharing of information, knowledge, responsibilities, and results.

 If the data says to go left, the boss can say whatever they want, but you go left

 If you give people and teams insight into the available data, they can – with stronger arguments than managers – determine their own next steps.
 They can better determine their position and affect a more effective learning loop.
-By smartly using data, it’s easier to know where you are right now (current position) and what the effect will be of trying something different (learning loop).
+By smartly using data, it’s easier to know where you are right now (current position) and what the effect of trying something different will be (learning loop).

-A turning point with data-driven management
+A turning point within data-driven management

 There’s a real turning point of thinking here: if the data says to go left, the boss can say whatever they want, but you go left.
 That’s the core principle of data-driven working and management.
 Our most important mission is giving back influence to the individual employees and craftspeople.